The famous Cornish Mine that everyone is talking about.

 DOGS & PROTECTED WILDLIFE STATEMENT

-The two mine tours encompass either three or four levels of the 18th century mine workings of the Wheal Roots Tin Mine which prospered during the 1700s, but can boast far earlier hand worked medieval origins [sometime between 500 AD to about 1500 AD] in peripheral adits and other areas of the mine that are inaccessible to visitors.
+The two mine tours encompass two,three or four levels of the 18th century mine workings of the Wheal Roots Tin Mine which prospered during the 1700s, but can boast far earlier hand worked medieval origins [sometime between 500 AD to about 1500 AD] in peripheral adits and other areas of the mine that are inaccessible to visitors.

 Trenear is located on the B3297 Helston to Redruth road 3 miles from Helston on the edge of the beautiful Lizard Peninsula which is a designated Area of Outstanding Natural Beauty [AONB].
-The mine is on Porkellis Lane in Lower Trenear [Trenere Wolas] set below a granite escarpment in six acres of waterside country style gardens in a beautiful wooded glen on the River Cober valley floor.
+The mine is on Porkellis Lane in Lower Trenear [Trenere Wolas] set below a granite escarpment in eight acres of waterside country style gardens in a beautiful wooded glen on the River Cober valley floor.

 The workings lie below several acres of hillside fields that form private farmland in the village.
 The grounds are known today as the Trenere Wolas Gardyn being the name of the location in the 1400s and before.
 The spelling of Gardyn is taken from middle English which was in use from circa 1100 to 1500.
 Wolas means lower in Cornish.

 The tiny Poldark Demesne is about 230 feet above sea level in a rural farming community about 4 miles from the ancient port of Gweek from where much tin was exported, the port dates to 450 BC when tin was traded with the Phoenicians.

 In Medieval times Gweek was a busy port.
 Tin and copper ore from the mines in Wendron were exported, charcoal for smelting tin, coal and timber was imported.
 Trade dwindled due to the decline of tin and copper mining and the port of Gweek on the Helford River became silted up and gradually fell into disuse.